cloudnative-pg/cloudnative-pg/docs/src/architecture.md

 You can also define replica clusters with a lower number of replicas, and then increase this number when the cluster is promoted to primary.

+!!!
+Seealso "Replica clusters"
+    Please refer to the ["Replica Clusters" section](replica_cluster.md) for more information about physical replica clusters work and how you can configure read-only clusters in different Kubernetes cluster to improve your global disaster recovery and HA strategy.